mad-java-ent-f20/MoodyBooze/readme.md

 # MoodyBooze

-This repository contains a webservice that helps people set the menu for a practical night in by providing drink recipes based on their mood, the current weather, and what ingredients they have available in their kitchen.
+This repository contains a webservice that helps people set the menu for a practical night in by providing drink recipes based on their mood, the current season, and what ingredients they have available in their kitchen.

 ### Problem Statement